auriane-str/SpikeNet2/README.md

 # 3. Predictions

-There are two ways to run the SpikeNet2 model.
+This is the way to run the SpikeNet2 model.

-1- If you want to run the model directly from MATLAB, you can use the `import from python` code.
+If you want to run the model directly from MATLAB, you can use the `import from python` code.
 This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

 For this method use `reorderedfonction` for the channel reordering step.

 These functions are part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.

-<small>*The number of windows can be adjusted by changing the `step` value in the `ContinousToSnippetDataset` function.
-A smaller `step` produces more overlapping windows, while a larger `step` produces fewer windows with less overlap.*</small>

-2- You can also use the `import from python2` code.
-This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

-For this method, the `export_and_reordered` for the channel reordering step.

-The first method is the original method provided by SpikeNet2, while the second method has been modified and adapted to make it faster and easier to use directly from MATLAB.

-<small>*The main difference between the two methods is the order in which preprocessing and windowing are performed.
-In the first method, the EEG recording is first divided into 1-second windows, and the preprocessing steps are then applied independently to each window.
-In the second method, the preprocessing is applied to the entire EEG recording before it is divided into 1-second windows.
-Because the order of these operations is different, the two methods may produce slightly different predictions.*</small>

 # 4. Visualization